mihaela-mihaylova/zebrafish-analysis/README.md

 # zebrafish-analysis

-This repository contains the code for the analysis of the tracking data of microphages and neutrophils in the zebrafish project.
+This repository contains the code for the analysis of the interaction of macrophages and neutrophils in the Zebrafish project.